Cleaning your hardwood furniture

-Spring ushers in a vibrant season that urges us to wipe away the winter blues and prepare for the warmer months ahead.
-It’s also a great time to remember that care and cleaning for your wooden furniture is not a one-size-fits-all solution, and all-purpose cleaners are not formulated to enhance or maintain the beauty of your solid-wood furniture.
+Care and cleaning for your wooden furniture is not a one-size-fits-all solution, and all-purpose cleaners are not formulated to enhance or maintain the beauty of solid-wood furniture.
 To clean up the confusion, we sat down with Marc LaBonte, head of our furniture maintenance and installation department, and asked him the best way to care for and maintain our hardwood furniture.
 Here’s what he had to say.

 I know these products have been around for years, but the challenge they pose to our hardwood furniture is they break down the finish, particularly wax, much more rapidly than if you used a clean, damp cloth.
 When furniture polish, oil soaps, citrus oils, or multi-purpose cleaners are used regularly, they can create a dull, streaky look to the furniture and eventually build up on the surface.
-This creates a milky or sticky surface and can lead to cracking and peeling of the finish.
-These products are formulated to give a quick and beautiful shine, and they do, but they also contain added driers that after a few days result in a dull and lackluster appearance to your furniture.
+This creates a milky or sticky surface and can lead to cracking and peeling the finish.
+These products are designed to give a quick and beautiful shine, and they do, but they also contain added driers that, after a few days, resulting in a dull and lackluster appearance to your furniture.
 Instead of cleaning and polishing your furniture, you’re essentially thinning and drying out the protective barrier between the elements and the wood when you use these products.

 I completely understand not wanting to use harsh chemicals in your home, but the best thing you can use to clean your furniture is a dry or damp cloth.
 The only time I recommend using olive oil on your hardwood furniture is if you are trying to remove an adhesive, like tape or if your child accidentally puts a sticker on your table.
 Olive oil will help break down the adhesive and makes it easier to wipe off the surface.
 To remove a sticky substance with olive oil: